vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 listresponse = Json.Document(Web.Contents(listurl, listoptions)),
 {% endhighlight %}

 The process for getting the data is similar to the process for getting the access token.
 But in this case, we need to provide an `Authorization` header instead of the API key.
-If the request succeeds, `listrespones` will contain the JSON string of the list data.
+If the request succeeds, `listresponse` will contain the JSON string of the list data.

 ## Turn the JSON string into a table